TEXT-Fitch publishes the weekly wire compendium of commentary

 (The following statement was released by the rating agency)

-Oct 15 - Fitch Ratings latest Weekly Wire, a compendium of the credit commentary published on Fitch Wire through the week, is now available.
+Oct 29 - The latest issue of Weekly Wire, a compendium of the credit commentary published on Fitch Wire through the week, is now available.

-The newsletter is published every Monday.
-For the latest edition please go to www.fitchratings.com.
-To subscribe to Fitch Wire's daily e-mail please write to louise.warner@fitchratings.com

-Link to Fitch Ratings' Report: The Weekly Wire - The Weekâ€™s Top Stories From Fitch Wire

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan